-This guide is intended to help you better understand the R&D tax credit so you can determine if exploring this opportunity is right for your business.
-Don’t miss out on the opportunity to reduce your tax liability and reinvest your savings to become more competitive, grow faster and increase the profitability of your business.
+This guide is intended to help you better understand the R&D Tax Credit so you can determine if exploring this opportunity is right for your business.
+Don’t miss out on the opportunity to reduce your tax liability and reinvest your savings to fund the on-going operations of your business.

 Understanding the R&D Tax Credit